 NEW - Charles River Watershed Flood Model

-Natick has enthusiastically teamed up with 14 other communities and the Charles River Watershed Association to create the first ever Charles River Watershed Flood Model!
+Natick has enthusiastically teamed up with 19 other communities and the Charles River Watershed Association to create the first ever Charles River Watershed Flood Model!
 The model projects future flooding conditions within the watershed.
-It also models how future flooding would change if we implemented certain mitigation projects now such as preserving open space or reducing impervious surfaces (parking lots).
+It also models how future flooding would change if we implemented certain mitigation projects - aka "nature-based solutions" - such as preserving open space or reducing impervious surfaces (parking lots).

-Through June 2022, we will be expanding the model with the assistance of additional state funding.
-More data will be added to improve model accuracy and construction projects and policies causing the greatest reduction in future flooding events will be developed.
+Through June 2022, we are expanding the model with the assistance of additional state funding.
+More data will be added to improve model accuracy.
+Additionally, construction projects and policies causing the greatest reduction in future flooding events will be developed.

 Story map #1 - How the model was developed and what it tells us